Vitaliy Mandzyuk: International career

-Mandzyuk was a regular member of the Ukraine national under-21 football team, and captained it on numerous occasions.
-On 23 August 2007, Mandzyuk scored the third goal in a friendly match victory against Moldova.
+Mandzyuk was a regular member of the Ukraine U21 national team, and captained it on numerous occasions.
+On 23 August 2007, he scored the third goal in a friendly match victory against Moldova.

-Mandzyuk was called up to the senior team of Ukraine for the friendly against Cyprus on 6 February 2008.
+Mandzyuk was called up to the Ukraine senior team for a friendly against Cyprus on 6 February 2008.
 He was called up along with fellow club member Fedoriv by manager Oleksiy Mykhailychenko after the injury of mainstream defenders Dmytro Chyhrynskyi and Nesmachnyi.